Baking: Principles, Rules, and Techniques

 - If you are using frozen products, thaw them beforehand; otherwise, you will end up with a dish that is too watery.

-Choosing bakeware
+Choosing Bakeware

 Metal cookware is excellent if high temperatures are planned for cooking.
 The high thermal conductivity of metal cookware makes it ideal for preparing dishes that require a crispy crust and complete, even baking, such as pizza, French fries, and cheese casseroles.
-Cast iron cookware is especially loved by homemakers: over time, it only improves as it absorbs oil, resulting in enhanced nonstick properties.
-Metal forms are not suitable if the dish needs to be kept hot for a long time without additional heating, as metal heats up quickly and cools just as fast.
+Cast iron cookware is especially loved by homemakers: over time, it only improves since it absorbs oil, resulting in enhanced nonstick properties.
+Metal forms are not suitable if the dish needs to be kept hot for a long time without additional heating, since metal heats up quickly and cools just as fast.
 Metal forms are not suitable if you intend to cook an acidic dish.

 Glass baking dishes are an excellent choice.
 Dishes cook well in them, and the transparent walls make it easy to monitor the cooking process.
 Glass retains heat for a long time, so the prepared dish will not cool down for a long time.
-You need to handle glassware with care, as it can crack with sharp temperature changes.
+You need to handle glassware with care, since it can crack with sharp temperature changes.

 Ceramic forms are similar to glass in terms of performance properties, but they often differ in appearance – they have a more attractive design.
 You can cook festive dishes in ceramic forms to serve directly on the table.

 Parchment is a dense paper that does not allow liquids and fats to pass through.
-It is breathable, allowing the ingredients to 'breathe'.
+It is breathable, allowing the ingredients to "breathe".
 Parchment paper is often used for baking.
 Silicone-coated parchment paper is popular.
 It is convenient to bake fish, meat, and vegetables on such paper.
 Using parchment is easy: you need to tear off a sheet of the necessary size, fold it in half, and place the ingredients in the middle.
 The edges of the parchment should be folded over, after which the dish can be sent to the oven.
 Keep in mind that the maximum permitted temperature when using parchment is two hundred degrees.

-Food foil is a thin sheet of aluminum.
+Food foil is a thin sheet of aluminium.
 It can withstand temperatures up to 600 degrees.
-As a result of interaction with air, aluminum is covered with a special film that prevents it from oxidizing.
-Alkalis and acids dissolve this film, resulting in the release of harmful aluminum salts.
+As a result of interaction with air, aluminium is covered with a special film that prevents it from oxidizing.
+Alkalis and acids dissolve this film, resulting in the release of harmful aluminium salts.
 To avoid an unpleasant situation, vinegar and citric acid should not be used if baking in foil is planned.
 The two sides of food foil have differences: one is shiny, and the other is matte.
 Products should be placed on the shiny side, which reflects heat well.
 The matte side transmits heat and warmth, so it should be on the outside.
 When baking in foil, complete airtightness must be ensured to keep the juices inside: for this, the product should be placed on one half of the foil, closed with the second half on top, and the edges folded several times.

 Meat baked in the oven is an excellent dish for both festive tables and regular everyday dinners.
 Meat is baked whole; it can also be made into rolls.
 The secret to success lies in the proper selection of a quality piece of meat, the use of suitable cookware, the selection of the temperature regime and cooking time, as well as taking into account the characteristics of the specific oven.
 For baking, large soft pieces are chosen, but not flat ones; they should have volume.
 Large soft pieces that contain a bit of fat inside are best for baking.
 The edge of the loin muscle of a young bull, located closer to the neck, pork ham, and lamb leg are perfect for baking.
 The piece must be of high quality, with no films, tendons, or large amounts of fat.

 Baking trays made of cast iron, which have good thermal conductivity and heat evenly, are perfect for roasting meat.
-The dish should be heavy with high sides ranging from three to five centimeters.
-The tray should match the size of the piece of meat - a large piece won't fit on a small tray, resulting in the juice spilling over the edges of the dish, while a small piece on a large tray will lose its juice, which will spread across the entire surface.
+The dish should be heavy with high sides ranging from three to five centimetres.
+The tray should match the size of the piece of meat — a large piece won't fit on a small tray, resulting in the juice spilling over the edges of the dish, while a small piece on a large tray will lose its juice, which will spread across the entire surface.

 The meat needs to be prepared for the roasting process.
 The piece is washed and dried, and salt and spices are rubbed into the flesh.
 If you are going to roast a lean piece, add a bit of fat so that the meat turns out tender and does not dry out.
 You can wrap the piece in thin slices of lard or bacon.
 Dry meat can also be roasted in foil, in a special sleeve, or in grape leaves, that is, in a sealed environment where the meat will cook in its own juice.

-Marinating the meat before roasting is not necessary; you can do it if you want to give the dish a certain flavor and aroma.
+Marinating the meat before roasting is not necessary; you can do it if you want to give the dish a certain flavour and aroma.
 If you still decide to use a marinade, immerse the prepared meat in it for a day.

 The final result depends on the temperature you choose for roasting.
 If you want to get meat with a crispy crust, choose a high-temperature mode, and if your goal is to prepare tender and juicy meat, choose a low-temperature mode.
 Remember that the lower the temperature, the longer the meat should cook.